 Little Bower Fashion Plate Collection, 1798-1917, 1967, 2003 (2 linear inches, 46 plates).
 A fashion plate collection assembled by Charlotte Northrup Little, preserved by her daughter, Charlotte Little Bower and donated by her granddaughter, Cynthia Bower Smith.
 View the fashion plates online in our Fashion Plate digizited collection.

 Nineteenth-Century Fashion Plate Collection, 1836-1876 (2 linear inches, 61 plates).
 Engraved, hand-colored plates depicting Empire, Romantic and Edwardian styles from popular European women’s magazines of the time.
 The collection can be view online in our Fashion Plate digitized collection.

 Charles Surendorf Prints, undated (17 prints).
 Black and white etched prints of the gold country in California, mostly of Columbia, California.

 Aztec Calendar Stone .
 A reproduction of one of the most famous manifestations of Aztec knowledge of astronomy and mathematics and also an example of pre-Columbian Mexican art.

 History of Printing

-Origin and Development of Writing Collection (19 items).
+History of Writing Collection (19 items).
 Full-size reproduction of the Rosetta Stone, two original 15th Century Latin manuscripts, reproductions of a wax tablet and stylus and fifteen facsimiles of Sumerian, Egyptian, Hebrew and Latin documents and manuscripts.